kanjih-ciandt/sample-invoke-gae/README.md

 This example show: How invoke Google Cloud Endpoint from another application using [Service Account](https://developers.google.com/identity/protocols/OAuth2ServiceAccount)

-Sometime you need create a integration server-to-server between your application onprimisse and your application on [Google App Engine](https://cloud.google.com/appengine/) and you want to restrict the access for.
+Sometime you need create a integration server-to-server between application onprimisse and application on [Google App Engine](https://cloud.google.com/appengine/) and you want to restrict the access for.

 One nice and simple solutions is restric the access using Service Account.